 This post may contain affiliate links.

-Growing crystals is a fun- and very easy- science idea that the kids will love!
+Wondering how to make borax crystals?
+Growing borax crystals is a fun and very easy science idea that the kids will love!
+They turn out so pretty!

 Tie the string to the end of your shapes.
 Tie the other end of the string to the pencil.
 You want the length to be such that the pencil hangs the snowflake into the jar.
 Fill the jar with boiling water.